Consistent Distributed Ranking of Generative Models via Kernel Distances: Evaluation of Generative Models in Distributed Contexts

-which implies a monotonic relationship between KID-all and KID-avg as a function of $P_G$. \end{theorem} The above theorem shows the consistent rankings implied by the aggregate KID-avg and KID-all scores, as the difference between the scores remains constant while changing the model $P_G$.
-Therefore, to rank a set of models based on the desired KID-all score, the clients can only share their own evaluated KID, and the server can average the reported scores to recover the models' ranking according to the centralized KID-all.
+which implies a monotonic relationship between KD-all and KD-avg as a function of $P_G$. \end{mytheorem} The above theorem shows the consistent rankings implied by the aggregate KD-avg and KD-all scores, as the difference between the scores remains constant while changing the model $P_G$.
+Therefore, to rank a set of models based on the desired KD-all score, the clients only need to share their own evaluated KD scores, and the server can average the reported scores to recover the models' ranking.
+It is worth noting that \Cref{Thm: KD} holds for any kernel function satisfying the standard conditions for RKHS. \textbf{FD-based Evaluation in Distributed Settings}.
+However, not all evaluation metrics support the recovery of centralized rankings from distributed evaluation results.
+In the case of FD score, we utilize the formulation of FD as the 2-Wasserstein distance between fitted Gaussian distributions, which leads to a Riemannian geometry.
+This observation results in the following theorem on FD-all and FD-avg aggregations.